WILLIAM HAYES Student Staff Trustee (Part I)

 WILLIAM HAYES (Part I): Berea Service Award

-The following introduction was written for his nomination for the Berea College Service Award in 1981 and captures the high esteem his colleagues placed on him, the qualities that brought him ovations and the circumstances that created aggravation.
+The following introduction was written for William Hayes’ nomination for the Berea College Service Award in 1981.
+The award captures the high esteem his colleagues placed on him, the qualities that brought him ovations, and the circumstances that created aggravation.
 Those who understood Bill Hayes’ commitment to the environment and to the people of Eastern Kentucky, such as Berea College, often found themselves honored by his recognition, as their goals were often in line with his.
 The Berea College Service Award is given annually to individuals whose service exemplifies Berea’s Great Commitments.

 William Hayes entered the high school at Pine Mountain Settlement School in 1934, and was placed in charge of the school’s farm during his junior year in 1937.
 On graduation, he continued in this position for seventeen more years during which time he managed a model dairy and poultry farm, raised a truck crop on 25 acres, introduced what has been termed a “revolutionary approach to cattle farming,” and became known widely as a teacher of conservation and care of the environment.